anyanhui/hozon-element-plus/docs/en-US/guide/dark-mode.md

 # Dark Mode ^(2.2.0)

-After a long time, Element Plus supports dark mode!
+After a long time, Hozon Element Plus supports dark mode!

 We extracted and unified all necessary variables to make it possible to implement based on CSS Vars.